uio-bmi/IN-BIOSx000/index.md

 ## Introduction

 Here you will find information about the autumn 2022 edition of the credited courses [**IN-BIOS5000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS5000) (MSc level) and [**IN-BIOS9000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS9000) (PhD level), on Genome Sequencing Technologies, Assembly, Variant Calling and Statistical Genomics.
-The course is offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) in collaboration with external contributors.
+The course is offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) in collaboration with contributors from Oslo University Hospital and the Norwegian Veterinary Institute.
 It is partially funded by the [**NORBIS, the national research school in bioinformatics, biostatistics and systems biology**](https://norbis.w.uib.no/genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics-2/).

 This course consists of two weeks of lectures and practicals, a home project with an oral exam presentation, and a digital written exam.